ilyakrasnov/ikras.dev/_posts/2019-11-21-its-rarely-the-vacuum.md

 ---

-Last week our vacuum suddenly stopped working.
+Last week our vacuum cleaner suddenly stopped working.
 You plug it in, press the on button and it doesn't work.
 The first thought was: its broken.
 The next thought was about how we can repare it or where and when should we get a new one.

 But then it hit me - lets look around.
 The next minute or so I tried to answer a series of questions in order to try to find the real problem.

 * Is the small lamp on the extension cord on?
-It should indicate if there vacuum gets power.
+It should indicate if the vacuum gets power.
 No, it was not.
 * Are the lights on the router blinking?
 It should tell me if there is electricity through out the room.
 No, they wern't.
 * Did a fuse pop?
 Let's check the fuse box.
 No, all were up.
 * Lets go to the stairs where the power meters for the apartments are located.
 Here we go, all meters were standing still.